Cowabunga-online/Cowabunga-Online-Jailbreak/README.md

 ## Features

-<li> Full iOS 18 & iPadOS 18 Support: Cowabunga Online is compatible with all iPhones running iOS 18 to iOS 18.2 and all iPads running iPadOS 18 to iOS 18.2.</li>
+<li> Full iOS 18 to iOS 18.2 & iPadOS 18 to iOS 18.2 Support: Cowabunga Online is compatible with all iPhones running iOS 18 to iOS 18.2 and all iPads running iPadOS 18 to iOS 18.2.</li>
 <li>Custom Themes: Personalize your device with a variety of themes that modify icons, widgets, and wallpapers.</li>
 <li>No PC Required: Install Cowabunga Online without needing a Mac, Windows, or Linux system.</li>
 <li>Tweaks Coming Soon: Stay tuned!
 Full tweaks support will be added soon.</li>